SkylerJohnson102020/SkylerJohnson102020/README.md

 ### About me 😎

 All of the above with a background in professional classical music and university teaching.
 My experiences have educated me to work as a member of a team, pay close attention to detail, perform in high pressure situations, mentor and help students, and learn/grow from others.
-The journey through software development has been a fast, intense ride and I have enjoyed learning and growing in this passion.
+The journey through software development has been a fast, intense ride and I have enjoyed learning and growing in this fun and challenging passion of mine.
 I am excited to continue to learn and become a better developer each day.
 <br/>
 <hr/>